 The sale of a probate property is the same as the sale of a normal property.
 First, arrange two-to-three valuations with an estate agent and carry out some research into the local area to decide how much you wish to price the property at.

 If the house remains empty while it is on the market, it’s always sensible to check if a life insurance policy still covers the contents – and ensure that the house doesn’t feel too damp, or empty, when people are looking round by occasionally turning the heating or lights on.

-If it is in your interest to sell the property very quickly, you can opt to sell the property through a Private Buying Company such as We Buy Any Home.
+If it is in your interest to sell the house very quickly, you can opt to sell the property through a Private Buying Company such as We Buy Any Home.
 We will provide you with an initial offer within 24 hours of contact – enabling completion on a house sale in as little as seven days.
 We will also pay the solicitor’s fees for the property sale, helping to keep legal fees down.